Keeping Track of Repeats in Weaving Drafts: The Weaving Pattern Repeat Abacus

 • To help me count the picks, I use the “weaving pattern repeat abacus”.

-• By moving an abacus bead each time a pick is woven, I am able to keep an accurate count without losing focus on the weaving process.
+• Demonstration: By moving an abacus bead each time a pick is woven, I am able to keep an accurate count without losing focus on the weaving process.
+The abacus ensures that I have the correct spacing and placement of the rice paper pieces within the fabric.

-Weaving Pattern Repeat Abacus Demonstration
+Demonstration of the Wooden Weaving Pattern Repeat Abacus tool.

-Treadling with the aid of the abacus
+Treadling with the aid of the wooden Weaving Pattern Repeat Abacus tool

-Quick Take-Aways: Plain weave fabric may not need the Weaver's Perfect Memory to follow the weaving draft due to its simple tabby structure.
+Quick Take-Aways: Plain weave fabric may not need The Weaver's Perfect Memory to follow the weaving draft due to its simple tabby structure.
 However:

 • An abacus serves as a useful tool for maintaining an accurate count of picks.